|

 Chapter 19: DC Circuits

-25-11: X-Rays and X-Ray Diffraction 25-12: X-Ray Imaging and Computed Tomography (CT Scan)
+25-12: X-Ray Imaging and Computed Tomography (CT Scan)

 Douglas C. Giancoli “PHYSICS: Principles with Applications” Seventh edition or subsequent, Pearson Education.
 Inc